-- The anode, which stores and releases the lithium ions from the cathode.
+- The anode, stores and releases the lithium ions from the cathode.

 - The electrolyte is a liquid chemical compound that allows the movement of ions.

 - The separator prevents contact between the anode and cathode.

 On the other hand, lithium-polymer batteries, also known as LiPo, have evolved from Li-ion batteries and follow the same design.
 For making the battery conductive at room temperature, nowadays, the type of electrolyte in the manufacturing of most LiPo cells is a gel, while a microporous separator replaces the traditional one.